Discovering and Healing Prostate Cancer – Part 1

-I mentioned that my discovery of something wrong was by accident.
+The discovery of prostate cancer was by accident, now it’s time to get serious about holistically healing prostate cancer in myself.
 I feel great and have no signs or symptoms of anything wrong.
 I was delivered a sample kit to test a new supplement, which had research to show very favorable improvements in stimulating natural growth hormone.
-It seemed a little to good to be true, but they had research to back it up.
+It seemed a little too good to be true, but they had research to back it up.
 I decided to do my own research and see if I saw before and after improvements in my blood work.
 As usual I put it off for about a month and then decided I really wanted to try this product so I schedule myself for a fairly in depth blood panel.
 A panel I usually use with weight loss patients as it tests inflammatory markers, male and female hormones, CBC, thyroid function, amongst others.
 At the last minute I decided to also check my PSA.
 PSA = prostate specific antigen – so if there is issues with the prostate the number goes up.
 This could be anything from inflammation, infection, direct stimulation, ejaculation, chronic low grade infections, benign prostatic hypertrophy and cancer.
 I had the blood test on 04/04/17.

 Prior to the test about 2 weeks earlier.
 I was sitting in my car thinking about injuries I have had and how I ended up learning more about how to heal these problems with my patients.
 Then a little voice in my head had a conversion that I would have to have cancer in order to be able to show that I can heal myself of cancer.
 Quickly I said to my brain – “cancel, cancel, cancel – we don’t need to go down that road.”
 First, I don’t treat or work with cancer patients as it is not my scope of practice, so it made no sense from that perspective as well.
 I forgot about it and left it alone.